jemo200/testerQ/README.md

 enter: list inventory OR list inv
 This will display a event log with your current inventory

+enter: trading <NUMBER> <ITEM NAME> for <NUMBER> <ITEM NAME>
+This will propose a trade

+enter: trade <PLAYER NAME>
+This will accept and complete a trade

+****QUEST GUIDE**********
+interact with King Leroy "$" in the castle, he will tell you to find Macari leave the castle and move north-east until you see an "M" interact with Macari Macari will ask you to fetch him 20 treelogs go find a tree "#" and enter the chop command until you have collected 20 or more treelogs (validate using the list inventory command) return and interact with Macari with 20 treelogs in your inventory and the quest will be complete.
+You should recieve a pickaxe as your reward.

+*******TRADE GUIDE**********
+With two players ("player1" and "player2") logged in: player1 type: "trading 3 coins for 2 coins"
+player2 type: "trade player1"
+Your event log should confirm the trade
+type: "list inventory" on both players to verify the trade.

 *******CONFIGURATION************
 enter: config vwidth 35 OR config vheight 40